 Is HIIT better than cardio?

-HIIT has also repeatedly demonstrated that it can provide
+According to the research cited by the American Council on Exercise, HIIT has repeatedly demonstrated that it can provide

 Related articles here on heydayDo